 Report of the statutory auditor to the General Meeting of Sonova Holding AG

-We have fulfilled the responsibilities described in the Auditorʼs responsibility section of our report, including in relation to these matters.
-Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the financial statements.
-The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the financial statements.
+We have fulfilled the responsibilities described in the Auditorʼs responsibilities for the audit of the consolidated financial statements section of our report, including in relation to these matters.
+Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the consolidated financial statements.
+The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the consolidated financial statements.

 Area of focus